How to Cook Butternut Squash in the Instant Pot

 Notes

-• If your squash is too big to fit in your pot, feel free to cut in in half (separate the top skinny part from the bulby end) and place it as in your Instant Pot.
+• If your squash is too big to fit in your pot, cut it in half between the top skinny part and the bulby end and place it in your Instant Pot as is.
 Reduce the cook time to 20 minutes.

 • Prep Time: 2 min